-- Building ICT skills for teachers and school management on a sustainable basis. - Providing sustainable hardware to ensure delivery of our strategy. - Developing partnerships with like-minded organisations to ensure we cater for the needs of those we serve. - Utilising technology to measure the impact of our activities for our stakeholders. - Employ and develop Camara staff to enable staff progression and ensure the delivery of results in our chosen areas of expertise. - Generate the financial resources required to deliver our strategy.
+- Building ICT skills for teachers and school management on a sustainable basis. - Providing sustainable hardware to ensure delivery of our strategy. - Developing partnerships with government agencies and like-minded organisations to ensure we cater for the needs of those we serve. - Utilising technology to measure the impact of our activities for our stakeholders. - Employ and develop Camara staff to enable staff progression and ensure the delivery of results in our chosen areas of expertise. - Generate the financial resources required to deliver our strategy.

-The Camara African network consists of locally staffed education hubs in Ethiopia, Kenya, Lesotho, Tanzania and Zambia.
+The Camara African network consists of locally staffed education hubs in Ethiopia, Kenya, Tanzania and Zambia.

-Each hub is responsible for the front-line delivery of the Camara Education model to educational institutes within their respective countries.
-How this happens varies country to country, however the overall objective of measurable improvement in learning outcomes is common to all of them.

-Each hub is constituted as a social enterprise which applies commercial strategies to maximise its ability to meet its social objective of transforming education in its home country.
+Each hub is responsible for the front-line delivery of the Camara Education model to educational institutions within their respective countries and is constituted as a social enterprise which applies commercial strategies to maximise its ability to meet its social objective of transforming education in its home country.